deprimus/Tale/SETUP.md

 > issue if you create a dialog action that executes immediately after the Play button is pressed.
 This issue should not appear
 > in builds.
 >
-> A fix for this issue is to use Tale.Wait(0.001f) at the beginning.
+> However, if it does appear in builds, a possible fix for this issue would be to use Tale.Wait(0.001f), or something similar, at the beginning.

 ### Audio

 The audio module can be used to play sounds and music.
-It is also used for dialog voices (this will be added in the future).
+It is also used for dialog voices.
 Tale supports multi-channel sound.
 A channel is simply an AudioSource.
 The more channels you have, the more sounds you will be able to play at the same time.
 You can control each channel individually.

+Of course, you can set up only what you need: only sound, only music, only dialog voice, all of them, or any other combination.

 This module uses the following props:

 - an object with an AudioSource component for the music
 - multiple objects with AudioSource components for sounds (one for each channel)
-- an object with an AudioSource component for the voice
+- an object with an AudioSource component for the dialog voice

 Create an empty object called `Audio`.
 Make sure it is a child of the master object.